twinh/wei/README.md

 ## License

-Widget is an open-source project released MIT license.
+Wei is an open-source project released MIT license.
 See the LICENSE file for details.